 Employment uses that require large areas of land or that have noxious impacts are permitted in industrial zones.
 The new Official Plan includes new policy directions for regulating industrial uses.
 The policies for the core industrial and logistics areas reserve these areas for the most noxious, impactful uses.
 The current zoning provisions for these areas will continue to protect these areas for these uses.
 A new designation for areas that include less impactful industrial uses such as light manufacturing, warehousing and small-scale office has been designated in the new Plan as a mixed industrial designation.
 These areas operate as a buffer between adjacent residential areas and core industrial and logistics areas that have the most impactful uses.
 In the mixed industrial areas, the new policies support zoning provisions to permit small-scale grocery stores, recreational, health and fitness uses, banks, coffee shops and restaurants, with the intent these areas can contribute to 15-minute neighbourhoods through the location of neighbourhood-based uses.
 These uses will cater to adjacent residential areas and the employees working in both industrial designations.
-This broader range of uses will be permitted within 600 metres of an adjacent residential area policies.
+This broader range of uses will be permitted within 600 metres of an adjacent residential zone.
+Large-scale retail uses are not permitted by the new mixed industrial area policies.